 María R. Osuna Alarcón, Permanent Lecturer at the University of Salamanca, Spain, with research in the Department of Library Science and Documentation at the University of Salamanca: Information and Documentation Policies, Open Science and Innovation; Document Analysis, Bibliographic Heritage and Repository Management with XML.

-Mariana Ziku (Co-Lead), PhD candidate and research associate at the Intelligent Interaction Research Group, Dept. of Cultural Technology and Communication, University of the Aegean (Greece), and co-founder of the Biennale of Western Balkans, promoting intangible and natural heritage in the Balkans through art, technology and open knowledge.
+Mariana Ziku (Co-Lead), PhD candidate and research associate at the Intelligent Interaction Research Group, Dept. of Cultural Technology and Communication, University of the Aegean (Greece), and co-founder of the Biennale of Western Balkans, promoting intangible cultural heritage in the Balkans through art, technology and open knowledge.